If left up to me

 and every sermon I’d write

-would be about Cinderella,
+would be about Saint Francis,

-wax, wane (and destroy) just words
+Wax, wane (and destroy) just words

 I can’t recall the meaning of